 Tummy Time Moves

-Try these essential moves while giving tummy time to your baby to prepare them for tummy time on their own.
+Try these basic moves while giving tummy time to your baby to prepare them for tummy time on their own.

-- Tummy-to-Tummy or Tummy-to-Chest – Lie down comfortably on a flat surface or a surface propped up with pillows.
-Safely place your baby on your tummy or chest in a way that you are tummy to tummy or tummy to chest with them.
+• Tummy-to-Tummy or Tummy-to-Chest – Lie comfortably on a flat surface or a surface propped up with pillows.
+Safely place your baby on your tummy or chest so that you are tummy to tummy or tummy to chest with them.

-- Lap Soothe – Put your baby on your lap in a way that their face is downwards.
+• Lap Soothe – Put your baby on your lap, so their face is downwards.
 You can use this position to soothe them or even burp them.

-- Eye-Level Smile – When starting tummy time on a surface for the first few times, put the baby on the surface, and you too get down on your tummy on eye level with your baby.
+• Eye-Level Smile – When starting baby tummy time on a surface for the first few times, put the baby on the surface, and you, too, get down on your tummy at eye level with your baby.
 They will be encouraged and enjoy looking at your face while trying to pull themselves up.

-- Tummy Minute – Finally, your baby is ready for some tummy time on their own.
+• Tummy Minute – Finally, your baby is ready for some tummy time on its own.
 Put them starting with several seconds at a time, progressing to a few minutes at a go.
 Once this becomes a routine, they will love being on their tummy and exploring their surroundings.

 Not every child might enjoy tummy time from the word go.
-Some might fuss, some might even cry.
-So be patient and give them some time to get accustomed to the new position and surroundings.
-But if still, your baby is not coming around to like tummy time, the following strategies might help.
+Some might fuss, and some might even cry.
+So be patient and give them time to get accustomed to the new position and surroundings.
+But if your baby is still not coming around like tummy time, the following strategies might help.

-A major milestone, tummy time, can set your baby up for many other milestones to come ahead.
+A significant milestone, tummy time, can set your baby up for many other milestones.
 So, make it a fun time for them, and you too enjoy and have fun with them while they are on their tummy enjoying the surroundings.